SamuelXing/SamuelXing.github.io/README.md

 1. Download this [repo](https://github.com/SamuelXing/SamuelXing.github.io).

 2. Setup local envrionment.
 (On Mac)
 	- Ruby: I'm using v2.1.4.
 You can use [RVM](https://rvm.io/) to manage the different ruby versions on your local machine.
-You can see more details about how to use rvm for this project in <a href="<a href="README.md#Appendix">Appendix</a> section
+You can see more details about how to use rvm for this project in <a href="README.md#Appendix">Appendix</a> section

 	- Jekyll: v3.5.1. `sudo gem install jekyll`